 The day to day program including tour and activity options:

-Following Arrival we will set course through the magnificent landscape to the lodge.
+Following Arrival we will set course through the magnificent landscape to the Reserve.

-Ensuing lunch, there will be an opportunity to get settled in the pristine surroundings, take a dip in the pool and get acquainted with the lodge and personnel.
+Ensuing lunch, there will be an opportunity to get settled in the pristine surroundings at one of our 5-star lodges in the Reserve, take a dip in the pool and get acquainted with the lodge and personnel.

-In the early evening, our hosts at Sebatana Rhino Lodge will serve a refreshing cocktail and afterwards there will be a briefing regarding your stay at Matswani.
+In the early evening, our hosts at Sebatana Private Reserve will serve a refreshing cocktail and afterwards there will be a briefing regarding the upcoming stay.
 You will be instructed in how to respectfully live in the bush and which precautions to be aware of.

 Following the manager’s reception and briefing dinner will be served in the restaurant.

-After breakfast our guides will pick us up in one of the Land Cruisers and take us to Christina’s Wallow, or rather some of the way there.
+Ensuing lunch and some relaxation our guides will pick us up in one of the Land Cruisers for a game drive that will also take us to Christina’s Wallow, or rather some of the way there.
 To have the least amount of impact on the wildlife, we will make some of our way there by foot.
 Christina’s Wallow is a hide, where you will have a direct view of a watering hole which is used by many different species of animals, such as mere cats, giraffes, impalas, wildebeest, etc. In other words, it is important to have your camera ready as you are almost guaranteed, beautiful viewings of African wildlife.

 Before dinner our bar manager invite guests for a happy hour in the bar where there will also be a free wine tasting of the wine recommended for the evenings dinner.

-At dusk, when the sun sets over the African bush, we depart Matswani Safari Lodge.
+At dusk, when the sun sets over the African bush, we depart the Lodge.